LevelsFR/cobblemon-realms-wiki/pokemons-guides/gen-list2/gen_4.md

 ### 🗝️ How to obtain

-To obtain Uxie, you must find the [Lake of Knowledge](https://wiki.cobblemon-realms.com/mods-guides/legendary_monuments/overworld_world#lac-savoir)
+To obtain Uxie, you must find the [Lake Acuity](https://wiki.cobblemon-realms.com/mods-guides/legendary_monuments/overworld_world#lake-acuity)

 In the lake's cavern, defeat all the Pokémon summoned by the `Cobblemon Trial Spawner` to obtain the `Proof of Conquest (U)`.